Listen to Audra Parker and Ed Lambert on his morning call in show on WXTK. Lively conversation and latest information.

 View ads in major newspapers sponsored by MACP (MA Competitive Partnership) & AIM (Associated Industries of MA)

-Click here to check out the full-page ad in May 22nd papers: Cape Cod Times, Globe, Herald.
+May 22nd: Cape Cod Times, Globe, Herald.

 Who are AIM and MACP?

-New England Ratepayers Association mailed this informational postcard to 30,000 homes in MA: Link "Don't let middle class taxpayers foot the bill for a risky, expensive, and unnecessary project."
+New England Ratepayers Association mailed this informational postcard to 30,000 homes in MA: "Don't let middle class taxpayers foot the bill for a risky, expensive, and unnecessary project."

 The Latest Poll: Support for Cape Wind is collapsing in MA, according to a survey conducted by the University of New Hampshire Survey Center.
 See Our Press Release